-When this feature is selected the current accumulated service distance can be reset to the newly selected service interval.
-Pressing the STEP button when in this display will select "Yes" or "No."
+When this feature is selected, the current accumulated service distance can be reset to the newly selected service interval.
+Press and release the FUNCTION SELECT button until "YES" or "NO" appears.

-Easy Entry/Exit Seat?
-(Available with Memory Seat Only)
+Easy Entry/Exit Seat (Available with Memory Seat Only)